 And why did none of the family hear the shotgun?
 Why didn’t anyone try to escape?

-Sadly, we’ll probably never know, as the one person who could tell us keeps changing his story.
+Sadly, we’ll probably never know, as the one person who could tell us kept changing his story, before passing away in 2021.
 But what do you think happened?
 Did DeFeo have an accomplice?
 Did the house make him do it?
 Was it an untreated mental illness that made him kill?

 With files from Hans Holzer’s “Murder in Amityville,” published by Belmont Tower.